 18 Hours in 300 - 400 level Bible (BIB) courses.
 (Courses used in the Christian Studies and Philosophy Core cannot be used in the minor including BIB 322 and BIB 422.)
+TOTAL: 18 SEM.
+HRS.

-Bible Minor for Non-Christian Studies Majors

-Bible (18 sem. hrs.)

-Students selecting a Bible minor in the CPS Department must take:

-- BIB 210 Discovering the World of the Bible - BIB 322 Distinctive Theological Ideas in the Bible - BIB 422 The Teachings of Jesus - Plus 9 elective hours of BIB courses, 300 level or higher

-Biblical Language Minor for Christian Studies Majors

-This minor can be completed by Christian Studies and Philosophy Majors with concentration in Bible, Ministry Studies or Philosophy Concentrations.
+Bible Minor for Non-Christian Studies Majors Bible (18 sem. hrs.)
+Students selecting a Bible minor in the Christian Studies Department must take: BIB 210 - Discovering the World of the Bible BIB 322 - Distinctive Theological Ideas in the Bible BIB 422 - The Teachings of Jesus Plus 9 elective hours of BIB courses, 300 level or higher Biblical Language Minor for Christian Studies Majors This minor can be completed by Christian Studies majors with concentration in Bible or Ministry Studies.
+Required Courses:

 12 hours in Greek (GRK) or Hebrew (HBW) in addition to 6 hours (GRK 201 and 202, or HBW 201 and 202) used to complete the Modern Language University Core Requirements.

-Biblical Languages Minor for Non-Christian Studies Majors

-Biblical Languages (18 sem. hrs.)
+Biblical Languages Minor for Non-Christian Studies Majors Biblical Languages (18 sem. hrs.)
 12-hours of one language and six hours of the other.
+Ministry Studies Minor for Christian Studies Majors This minor can be completed by Christian Studies majors with concentration in Bible.
+Required courses: